lightdock/lightdock.github.io/tutorials/server/index.md

 </center>

 First, you are asked to input a job name and two PDB formatted files for your receptor and ligand molecules.
 These molecules can be proteins, peptides or nucleic acids.
-After clicking on *Next Step* and if there are no inconsistencies on the data, you will be directed the next step.
+After clicking on *Next Step*, and if there are no inconsistencies on the data, you will be directed the next step.

 ## Step 2